Afika-1/The-travel-App/README.md

 # The Landing Page, Sign Up, Login and Home Page
 ![login](./assets/ReadMe-images/landing.png)

-# ThE restuarant UI experience.
+# The Restuarant UI experience.
 All Restuarants home page, the Restuarant page, and the Dish page

 ![food](./assets/ReadMe-images/food.png)